Novemburr/checkerupper/README.md

 Look into better handling of responses from curl;

-Add a sufficient number of test sites with varying response codes;

 Allow files to be passed as arguments, may require switches or even....reading user input...my god..;

 Investigate 503 also showing up when a 403 is present; Or rather 403 and 503 always show up, or always show up in response to 500 and 400 showing up;